Pence takes swipe at NBA and Nike in speech on China

 He said the NBA was acting like a "wholly owned subsidiary of the authoritarian regime" for failing to stand up to the government's criticism of Rockets General Manager Daryl Morey.

+"Some of the NBA's biggest players and owners, who routinely exercise their freedom to criticize this country, lose their voices when it comes to the freedom and rights of other peoples," the vice president said.

-Pence spoke Thursday at the Wilson Center in Washington as the Trump administration and the Chinese government try to negotiate a trade deal.
+Pence spoke at the Wilson Center in Washington to outline the Trump administration's China policy amid talks on a new trade deal between China and the U.S. He criticized previous administrations for tolerating human rights abuses and unfair trade practices.

+"The political establishment was not only silent in the face of China's economic aggression and human rights abuses, but enabled them," he said.